PeteC/petec.github.io/_posts/2015-01-08-collection_view_layouts_on_wide_phones.markdown

 ```

-As an added bonus, you could easily extend this layout to support a different number of items per row based on it's orientation.
+As an added bonus, you could easily extend this layout to support a different number of items per row based on its orientation.
 You could even add more items per row if the item size becomes too large.

 A sample Xcode project is available on <a href="https://github.com/petec-blog/WideCollectionViewLayout">GitHub</a>.